tomduck/electrostatics/README.md

 ### Dipole ###

 The left charge is +1 and the right charge is -1.
-In "textbook examples" like this the lines are symmetrically distributed around each charge no matter which charge they are initialized around.
+In textbook examples like this the lines are symmetrically distributed around each charge no matter which charge they are initialized around.

 ![Dipole.](https://raw.githubusercontent.com/tomduck/electrostatics/master/images/dipole.png)